an0hr/rp2040-one-badusb/readme.md

 # rp2040-one-badusb
-if u use this repo badly im not responsible and all the resposibillity is on your shoulders *Bu depoyu kötü niyetle kullanırsan bundan sorumlu değilim; tüm sorumluluk sana aittir.*
+if u use this repo badly im not responsible and all the resposibillity is on your shoulders *Bu repoyu kötü niyetle kullanırsan bundan sorumlu değilim; tüm sorumluluk sana aittir.*
 ------------------------------------------------------------------------------------------
 ENGLİSH